 Council's Waste Management & Minimisation activity was again significantly impacted by the costs of completing Project Reclaim, the relocation of the former Hampden Landfill to Palmerston and the removal of illegal fly-tipping sites along Beach Road.
-The result would have been much worse if not for a late decision by the Ministry for the Environment to award Council a grant of \$3 million towards the project.
+The result could have been worse were it not for a late decision on the part of the Ministry for the Environment to award Council a grant of \$3 million towards the project.